andyxieyong/gen4mast/README.md

 ### SQLite Results Format

 After executing Gen4MAST, a SQLite database with the results is generated.
+This database can be accessed programatically with any programming language that supports SQLite, for example Python (sqlite3 library).

-This database can be opened for example with [DB Browser for SQLite](http://sqlitebrowser.org/)
+Additionally, the results database can be accessed using special purpose programs such as [DB Browser for SQLite](http://sqlitebrowser.org/).